You have no items in your shopping cart.

 Cat5 cable consists of four pair cables for carrying signals.
 Mostly, the cable is used in computers for transmitting networks such as Ethernet.
 However, other signals such as telephony and video can be carried using the cables.
 Normally, punch down blocks and modular connectors are adopted to connect the cables.
 Cat5 has been advanced by the emergence of Cat5e technology that supports Ethernet, Fast Ethernet and Gigabit Ethernet (10/1000).
 The “e” in Cat5e refers to completely backward compatibility.

 Cat5e and Cat5 cables are made out of a copper material within a sheath, generally PVC.
-There are various type of Category Cable, for example those for use and rated for ceilings, for walls, outdoor and indoor.
+There are various types of Category Cable, for example those for use and rated for ceilings, for walls, outdoor and indoor.
 Cat5 and Cat5e are no exception.

 While pure copper was the original metal used most commonly alternatives in the market today will both carry the signal and are safe to use.
 There are critics of the use of alternative cables who consider these to be of low quality, stimulating a poor performance.
 Testing of quality alternative metal cables show no signal degradation as described by critics.
 The performance and safety of alternative cables are in the manufacturing process.
 Different manufacturers use different formulas and varying quality.
 Some of the very inexpensive alternatives have wreaked havoc in the marketplace confusing buyers and even falling apart during use.
 This is not true of all alternative bimetallic cables.